SwissDataScienceCenter/renku/docs/user/firststeps.rst

         -p zhbikes_data data/preprocessed/zhbikes.feather
     git push

-`Papermill <https://papermill.readthedocs.io/en/latest/>`_ is a tool useful for running Jupyter notebooks as python scripts.

 Here you can see that we wrapped our command line with ``renku run``.
-By doing so, you have created and recorded recipes which will help everyone including you to rerun and reuse your work.
+By doing so, you have automatically created and recorded recipes which will help everyone (including you!) to rerun and reuse your work.

 Reuse your own work
 """""""""""""""""""

 Here, we will quickly see one of the advantages of using the ``renku`` command line tool.

-Let's begin by adding some data to the ``zhbikes`` data set:
+Let's begin by adding some more data to the ``zhbikes`` data set:

 .. code-block:: console